 A rich multivitamin–mineral complex with adequate essential fatty acids is the cornerstone of our treatment for food sensitivities — this is often enough to correct imbalances and soothe diet-related inflammation.
 In some cases targeted therapeutic use of supplements is required, as determined on a case-by-case basis.

 Digestive enzymes and probiotics can alleviate intestinal inflammation and help restore intestinal function.
 Overuse of antibiotics, hypersensitivities, and other imbalances will undermine a healthy digestive tract.
 Replacing valuable enzymes and beneficial bacteria improves the body’s ability to fully break down and down absorb your food.
 Recent science also supports the value of probiotic supplements that contain “prebiotics” — in effect, food for our good bacteria — for reducing the allergic response.
-(See our article on probiotics for more information.)
+See our articles on probiotics for more information.

 Emotional burdens.
 These are often the trickiest to clear.
 Talk therapy and energy work may help you connect an allergic response with any emotional underpinnings it may have.
 At the very least, you can determine the areas in your life that add the most emotional stress and limit them, just as you would an offending food.
 The important thing to remember is that our bodies don’t function in a vacuum.
 If there’s a symptom, there is usually some sort of emotional root — and vice versa.